openlua-cloud/usage-guide/docs/faq.md

 <details>
 <summary>Can I use the workshop?</summary>

-No, you can't use the workshop directly like with your purchased games.
+Yes, you can use the workshop directly like with your purchased games.

 </details>